oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Regulator_Controller/NCP1207A/README.md

 NO IMAGE
-# SZKREGULATORCONTROLLERNCP127A > NCP1207A
+# SZKREGULATORCONTROLLERNCP127A > Regulator_Controller : NCP1207A

 - ID: SYMBOL-kicad-kicad-symbols-Regulator_Controller-NCP1207A
 - Hex ID: SZKREGULATORCONTROLLERNCP127A
-- Name: NCP1207A
+- Name: Regulator_Controller : NCP1207A
-- Description: NCP1207A
+- Description: Regulator_Controller : NCP1207A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Regulator_Controller-NCP1207A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Regulator_Controller-NCP1207A)
 - Short Link: [http://oom.lt/SZKREGULATORCONTROLLERNCP127A](http://oom.lt/SZKREGULATORCONTROLLERNCP127A)